John Calcott St Quentin

 John Calcott St Quentin (fl.
 1863-1869) was a notable New Zealand painter, designer and workers' advocate.
 A supporter of William Sefton Moorhouse, he unsuccessfully stood for various elections in Christchurch, seeking membership on the Canterbury Provincial Council and Christchurch City Council.
+Despite failing to get elected for office, his 1868 design, involving native birds and plants, for the Christchurch borough seal was approved.